medusajs/medusa/.changeset/slimy-jobs-warn.md

 "@medusajs/medusa": patch
 ---

-feat(medusa): Extract background job (previously cron job) logic from the EventBusService to its own service ScheduledJobService
+feat(medusa): Extract cron jobs logic from the EventBusService to its own service ScheduledJobService